omkamal/flexible-quiz/README.md

 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+## Video Demo

+Watch a video demonstration of the Flexible Quiz application: [Video Demo](https://youtu.be/Yo3lbirQD2A)

 ## Acknowledgments

 - Built with [Vue.js](https://vuejs.org/)